-In these pictures, I have made this sandwich with a multigrain bread from Aldi.
+In these pictures, I made this sandwich with multigrain bread from Aldi.
 This makes it a pretty healthy cheese and Branston Pickle sandwich.

 What type of cheese in a cheese and pickle sandwich?

 Traditionally any type of English cheese could be used in a traditional Ploughman’s sandwich.
 But in this recipe, we use some mature sharp cheddar cheese which I think goes fantastically well with Branston’s pickle.

-Here I have sliced the cheese to make it easier to eat, as these were made to go in a sandwich box.
+Here I sliced the cheese to make it easier to eat, as these were made to go in a sandwich box.

 How to make a Ploughman’s sandwich